 Characterize, Visualize and Analyze your Molecular Contrast Agents with Photoacoustics

-Molecular imaging with the Vevo LAZR and LAZR-X Photoacoustic Imaging Systems offers several advantages over other modalities:
+Molecular imaging with the Vevo F2 LAZR-X Photoacoustic Imaging System offers several advantages over other modalities:

-- Deep optical signals visible with high-resolution (down to 40 um) in real time
+- Deep optical signals visible with high-resolution (down to 40 μm) in real time

 - Multispectral acquisition for imaging multiple components simultaneously (blood, exogenous contrast agents, genetic reporters)